mattydevicce/pluto/u5-project-2/forum.md

 Feel free to enhance your project with any of the following features:

-1. Jake would like the application to automatically tag posts with the location from which they are written (He does not want his friends to have to enter their location).
 1. Jake's friends don't want to miss a thing.
 They'd love to get an email or text update when there is a new comment on a topic they created.
 1. Jake's friends saw a cool demo of Chart.js and think it would be neat to